What is Antiphony?

 Self-host it

-Run the open core yourself — Firebase-backed today, generalization in progress.
+Run the open core yourself — Workers and Postgres, or any backend behind the same ports.
 Quick start →

 Build your own app